appcues/appcues-expo-module/README.md

 # Appcues Expo Module

-> **This is a pre-release alpha package in preparation for v4 of the Appcues SDK.
-It is not necessary for integrating v3 of the Appcues SDK.
-Please refer to the [Appcues React Native Module](https://github.com/appcues/appcues-react-native-module).**

 Appcues Expo Module allows you to integrate Appcues push notifications into your Expo app alongside the [Appcues React Native Module](https://github.com/appcues/appcues-react-native-module).

 - [Appcues Expo Module](#appcues-expo-module)